spike-project/spike/README.md

 The program is in python 2.7.

-A good documentation is lacking !! look at the exmples files (eg_*.py) and at configuration files (*.mscf) they contains valuable examples et some documentation.
+A good documentation is lacking !! look at the examples files (eg_*.py) and at configuration files (*.mscf) they contain valuable examples and some documentation.

-NPKV2 requires the following libraries :
+SPIKE requires the following libraries :
 * numpy
 * scipy
 * matplotlib